 This Spanish latte recipe is a take on the classic café con leche drink that Spaniards often quaff during breakfast.
 Made with less milk than a typical latte, this drink has a forward coffee flavour and the use of condensed milk, to sweeten it, is simply sublime.

-If, like me, you veer towards lattes and a delicate hint of sweetness to feed your coffee habit, then you’ll most likely adore this Spanish latte.
+If, like me, you veer towards lattes and a delicate hint of sweetness to feed your coffee habit, then you’ll most likely adore this Spanish latte recipe.
 The beauty of this drink is that the sweetness level can so easily be tempered to suit your own personal tastes.
 Oh, and the recipe is also easy to adapt to make an iced Spanish latte for liquid refreshment on hot days.

 A Spanish latte is a riff on the coffee drink referred to as a café con leche in Spain, which translates as coffee with milk.
 Apparently, if you’re in Spain and ask for a Spanish latte the barista will have no idea what you are trying to order.
 So be wise and stick with the local terminology instead.